Agriculture, Forestry and Fishing — Claiming Employer Negligence

 Can I claim on behalf of a loved one who has died or is seriously suffering after working in this industry?

 Yes, we can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such tragedies and do what we can to ease the burden.
-Speak to us whenever it suits you on 08082391859 for friendly and empathetic advice.
+Speak to us whenever it suits you on 08082391859^ for friendly and empathetic guidance.

-What advantages do I have if I claim for negligence compensation against an employer with Friends Legal?
+What advantages do I have if I claim for negligence compensation against an employer with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.

 - Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.

 - Our panel of employer liability solicitors can work on a no win, no fee* basis, meaning again, you’re not drumming up expensive legal fees by claiming for your personal injury or illness.

 - Our team covers the whole of the UK, and you’ll be assigned to a panel solicitor depending on if you’re in England and Wales, or Scotland.